berkabay4/Twincat3_Csharp_3D_Simulation/README.md

 - When the materials reach the position where DRA (Delta Robot Arm) will intervene, the location and type information of this material is sent from C # to TwinCAT3.
 (Communication between C # and TwinCAT in the system is provided by ADS protocol.)

-- Assisted to this information, in which box the material will go is determined in TwinCAT3.
+- Assisted to this information, in which box the material will go is selected in TwinCAT3.

-- The material is taken to the position of the specified box and during this process, kinematic calculations of DRA are made in TwinCAT3.
+- The material is taken to the position of the specified box and during this process, kinematic calculations of DRA are calculated in TwinCAT3.

 - The necessary motor angles are calculated for the DRA to move to the selected position.